mrabarnett/mrab-regex/README.rst

 Definition of 'word' character (`issue #1693050 <https://bugs.python.org/issue1693050>`_)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The definition of a 'word' character has been expanded for Unicode.
-It now conforms to the Unicode specification at ``http://www.unicode.org/reports/tr29/``.
+It conforms to the Unicode specification at ``http://www.unicode.org/reports/tr29/``.

 Variable-length lookbehind
 ^^^^^^^^^^^^^^^^^^^^^^^^^^